gchurch/BristolStockExchange/README.md

 ## Dark Pool

 This repository is a fork of the BSE repository.
-I have created a file called dark_pool.py which contains my implementation of a dark pool trading venue that is based on the London Stock Exchange's Turquoise Plato.
+I have created a folder called dark_pool which contains my implementation of a dark pool trading venue that is based on the London Stock Exchange's Turquoise Plato.
 For more information, see the thesis.pdf file.